gyowanny/redsand/README.md

 Forgot your password feature.
 Reset password |
 User activation via email with a link.
 Make it capable to use email API services like Mailgun(https://www.npmjs.com/package/mailgun-js), Mailchimp. *Mental note:* Use queue for background processing https://rethinkdb.com/docs/publish-subscribe/javascript/ |
 Spike to use ExpressJS Passport to manage user identity |
 Give users the option to receive the token encrypted.
-Activate through configuration |
+Activate it through configuration |